MrStarbird/LotW-Randomizer/README.md

 USING THE RANDOMIZER

 0. Download the .zip file and run setup.
+If you already have a previous version installed, uninstall it prior to installing the new version if you have issues with the intall.
 1. Select what options you want to have OR enter up to 5 letters in the FLAG text box and press "Set Flag"
 2. Enter in any number from 0 to 99999999 (optional) into the "Seed #" field
 3. Click on the "Save Path" button and choose the location and file name you wish to save to